Hider-alt/covid-widget/README.md

 download data even if the time is not after 12:00 PM.
 - If daily data are not available, the widget will show the last available data.

+> **Note**: Some data countries are partially available, so the graph could be partially empty (e.g. UK).
+This is a problem of the Covid API.

 ## Requirements
 - Scriptable
 - iPhone/iPad/Mac